node-m2m/m2m/Readme.md

 Deploy private device servers on the fly from anywhere without the usual heavy infrastructure involved in provisioning an on-premise physical servers.

-Your device servers will be instantly available and accessible through its user-assigned *device id* from your client applications from anywhere.
+Create *Channel*, *HTTP* and *GPIO* ( for Raspberry Pi devices ) resources on your remote devices for client consumption.

-Create *Channel*, *HTTP* and *GPIO* ( for Raspberry Pi devices ) resources and services on your remote devices for client consumption.
+Your device servers will be instantly available and accessible through its user-assigned *device id* from anywhere.

 Access to clients and devices is restricted to authenticated and authorized users only.
 All communications traffic between clients and devices are fully encrypted using TLS.